The Philosophy of One Divide®

 Building Off and Further Developing Donald Winnicott's False-Self Disorder

 Understanding one of the central elements of One Divide's platform, the concept of Emotional Warfare, provides the groundwork to identifying the False Self — the self state or persona one develops as a survival mechanism that serves in two ways: first as the person's interior or intrapsychic coping and defense stratagem in response to the person's introduction to Emotional Survival and self-preservation, and secondly, later in development, as the external faceplate and representative of the person to the outside world, utilized to gain and/or manipulate a level of acceptance, belonging, and social embeddedness from another or others — building off and further developing Donald Winnicott's false-self disorder.
 (Note: This is discussed more thoroughly in Deep Dive Section 3: Anatomy of the Pattern of Emotional Warfare).
-This identification and deconstruction process allows one to find and protect one's independent emotional freedom in what I have termed the True Self — the self state or most authentic expression of one's best qualities, which generates an intuitive sense of ethics and moral truths and is the agent of optimized behavior states and habits that produce all meaningful human change — in a manner that improves society.
+This identification and deconstruction process allows one to find and protect one's independent emotional freedom (and attain advanced levels of self-expertise, emotional intelligence, and social intelligence, combining to form an intuitive abstract intelligence) in what I have termed, in a contemporary manner (with contemplative attributes in place), the True Self — the self state or most authentic expression of one's best qualities, which generates an intuitive sense of ethics and moral truths and is the agent of optimized behavior states and habits that produce all meaningful human change — in a manner that improves society.
 One can then achieve overall emotional well-being through an empirical, qualitative methodology that teaches one to help the True Self, providing a contemporary form of true self-help influenced by philosophical and psychological science and the philosophy of psychology, designed specifically to address human agency as found in the psychological and psychosocial field intersectionality in the natural world.

 Each person, trying to survive — and thrive in some regard or to some degree — builds a False Self, basing it off the behaviors the person observes in others.
 In this sense, the False Self is formed in reaction to the observed and learned behaviors of others and society's structured machinations and current ethos.
 Imitation and mimicking are intrinsic traits of human behavior (consider mimesis1 or the anthropological philosopher René Girard's mimetic theory2); as humans are social actors, performances, representations, and depictions are vital elements of individual and collective social abilities — even those that are antisocial or rebellious and/or fall outside the norms of a given set of societal parameters.
 However, despite the innate human ability to imitate the socially accepted behaviors of others, misconceptions, miscommunications, misinterpretations, and so on are also constants.
 Human conflict has many variations and involves a multitude of underlying causes.
 Nonetheless, I assert and intend to demonstrate that the One (emotional) Divide is the instigator to all human conflict, as misconceptions, miscommunications, and misinterpretations take place first within the individual, between the process of interpreting reality and the resulting perception that produces the dialogue between the False Self and the True Self.